This week, at our annual Graduation Ceremony, I was fortunate to interview some fascinating people from all over the world.

 After spending the first four months of my master’s year reading and building a 15,000-word synthesis of seventeenth-century literary history (some of which was initially published here), during the year I came to understand the arguments that James was making.

 Serenely, my supervisor’s own work proved the perfect yardstick for mapping my understanding over a 12-month period.

 A Cavalier tribute

-At this juncture, I’d like to introduce the main reason for writing, which is to pay thanks and offer tribute to James, who this week wrote exquisitely about difficult issues concerning mental health.
+At this juncture, I’d like to introduce the main reason for writing, which is to pay thanks to James, who this week wrote exquisitely about difficult issues concerning mental health.

-If I’m interested in privacy, it’s because of an obsession with loneliness and emptiness, bachelorhood, the need for space and silence and the subsequent fear of them.
-I’m struck by the need to address it and yet also to conceal it, and why some of us throw ourselves from one extreme to the other in terms of company and activity.
+If I’m interested in privacy, it’s because of an obsession with loneliness and emptiness; bachelorhood; the need for space and silence and the subsequent fear of them.
+I’m struck by the need to address it and yet also to conceal it, and curious as to why some of us throw ourselves from one extreme to the other in terms of company and activity.

 None of this is entirely healthy, but investigating it in Marvell – an enigmatic, lost, lonely character – was a thoroughly cathartic and therapeutic practice.